dylanninin/ansible-pyenv/README.md

       - name: your_project_name
         version: 3.5.3
         root: /path/to/your/project
-        # the required apt packages.
+        # the required apt packages will be automatically installed.
         apts:
           - graphviz
           - libgraphviz-dev
           - pkg-config

-> This is useful if you want a different version of Python than you use
+> This is useful if you want a different version of Python than you use elsewhere.
-> elsewhere.

 Dependencies
 ------------

 None.

 Example Playbook
 ----------------